BrendanrBoone/Platformer/README.md

 * secret level at top of lighthouse
 * define walls and allow Franky to cling, slide down, and jump from walls
 * platforms to jump through
-* fix dash when moving
+* fix dash: doesn't stop under certain conditions
 * zoro final boss at lighthouse
 ### Bugs: